kootenpv/sky/README.md

 - git clone https://github.com/kootenpv/sky
 - cd sky/sky
 - pip install -r requirements.txt
-- export PYTHONPATH=$PYTHONPATH:/path/to/this/clone/sky
+- add export PYTHONPATH=$PYTHONPATH:/path/to/this/clone/sky to .bashrc
+- source ~/.bashrc
+- if it is the first time using tldextract, run: `python3 -c "import tldextract; tldextract.extract('http://google.nl')"` to load Top Level Domain extracts
 - Create cloudant.username (in /path/to/clone/sky/sky/)
 - Create cloudant.password (in /path/to/clone/sky/sky/)
 - Go to the [document "default"](https://835ea05b-d4b0-4210-a9f7-f838266e65d0-bluemix.cloudant.com/dashboard.html#database/crawler-plugins/default), and change `collections_path` to the path where you want to store HTML locally.
+Make sure this is an existing directory (e.g. /Users/taco/rabo_collections)

 #### Installation